niedakh/pqdm/README.rst

-PQDM is a TQDM and concurrent futures wrapper to allow enjoyable paralellization of progress bars.
+PQDM is a TQDM and concurrent futures wrapper to allow enjoyable paralellization of iterating through an Iterable with a progress bar.

 * Free software: MIT license